Recommended by:

 URL-based split tunneling

-This kind of split tunneling operates on website-by-website basis.
-So if you’ve designated only, say, YouTube.com to use split tunneling, your normal browsing will be protected by the VPN, while anything you do on YouTUbe.com will be transmitted over the usual public internet.
+URL-based split tunneling operates on a website-by-website basis.
+So, if you’ve designated only YouTube.com to use split tunneling, your normal browsing will be protected by the VPN, while anything you do on YouTube.com will be transmitted over the usual public internet.

 App-based split tunneling